 It is important to note that, because authorized U-Endpoints of a U-Participant can freely assign U-Roles to that U-Participant's Endpoints, use of U-Roles in ACLs ultimately do not prevent a U-Participant from gaining access to a subject.
 Instead, U-Roles help regulate activity and data flow within a U-Participant's organization.
 Subject owners seeking to control which U-Participants are able to publish, subscribe, manage, or discover their subject need to use U-Group, U-Participant, or U-Endpoint identifiers to accomplish this.
-Marking a particular ACL action with a U-Role helps those managing information flow within a U-Participant to control which U-Participant, as a whole, can take that action.
+Marking a particular ACL action with a U-Role helps those managing information flow within a U-Participant to control which of their U-Endpoints can take that action but does not change whether or not the U-Participant, as a whole, can take that action.